vickatte/terraform-alfresco-process/examples/eks/README.md

 4. Create an EKS cluster:

-        terraform apply -target=null_resource.kubeconfig
+         eksctl create cluster -f cluster.yaml

     It's going to take long, like 20m.

-    *NB* currently this is not working due to recent changes in EKS, set the `CLUSTER` variable matching your `terraform.tfvars` and use `eksctl` instead following <https://eksworkshop.com/eksctl.html> and skip to point 7, this will be fixed in order to do everything in terraform soon:

-        eksctl create cluster --name=${CLUSTER} --nodes=3 --version 1.11

-    then rename cluster.tf to cluster.tf.off and comment depends_on null_resource.kubeconfig in main.tf to proceed.

-5. Run the following commands to create a `kubeconfig` file for your new cluster:

-        export KUBECONFIG=$PWD/.terraform/kubeconfig
-        echo "$(terraform output kube_config)" > $KUBECONFIG
-        kubectl cluster-info

-   *NB* optionally you can import this file in your global `kubectl` config:

-        cp ~/.kube/config ~/.kube/config.backup
-        KUBECONFIG=$KUBECONFIG:~/.kube/config kubectl config view --raw > ~/.kube/config.new
-        mv ~/.kube/config.new ~/.kube/config

-6. To complete the EKS setup, let the nodes join the cluster with:

-        terraform output -module=aps2-cluster config_map_aws_auth | kubectl apply -f -
+5.
    then wait for the nodes to complete joining:

         kubectl get nodes --watch

    break with CTRL-C when they are all running and the EKS cluster is ready for use.

-7. Execute the following commands to populate the Kubernetes variables in the `terraform.tfvars`:
+6. Execute the following commands to populate the Kubernetes variables in the `terraform.tfvars`:

         echo "kubernetes_api_server = \"$(kubectl config view --minify -o jsonpath='{.clusters[0].cluster.server}')\"" >> terraform.tfvars
         NAMESPACE=kube-system